 So, how might this look if applied to our fictional religions?
 Here is a very brief overview.

-Medieval fantasy is great, but the Hollow Sun is in the throes of an Industrial Revolution.
+Medieval fantasy is great, but the Hollow World is in the throes of an Industrial Revolution.
 The Noctiminads, our sun-worshipping animists, have learned how to tap into the power of the energetic, long-dormant spirits of fossil fuels, creating techno-magical marvels which are having profound effects on their society.
 The clan-based system of fealty is being eroded by the emergence of the inventor-shamasal, whose sinuous locomotives and eerie factory-lodges are becoming fulcra of economic advancement.
 Many traditionalist Noctiminads claim that the burning of fossil fuels obliterates resting spirits, and it is their death-throes which are powering these consequently heretical devices.
 The inventor-shamasal ask why, then, it is acceptable to burn wood, and now communities are bitterly embroiled in the argument and even splitting, disagreeing about whether to cleave to the old ways or embrace the new, whether or not the spirit of a thing can be destroyed through fire, and whether or not that is a bad thing.

-Although Noctiminadism is highly de-centralized, the largest cohesive block revolves around the Veiti shamanic tradition, after the great shaman Veiti, whose tomb lies in Hustod, the City of the Solar Mirror, in the middle of a great leak.
+Although Noctiminadism is highly de-centralized, the largest cohesive block revolves around the Veiti shamanic tradition, after the great shaman Veit, whose tomb lies in Hustod, the City of the Lunar Mirror, in the middle of a great lake.
 Veiti taught that the mortal life-cycle and the spiritual life-cycle are similar: spirits are born and age and learn and die, just like mortals, although the spirit of, say, a river is of a far greater kind than the spirit of a raindrop: the fact that even the Sun will, one day, die and be replaced, is proof of this.
 Thus, the Veiti are keen to embrace this new way of life, but Veiti adherents have limited access to these resources directly, and are instead reliant upon their neighbours.

 The Knaed, on the other hand, oppose this development, not so much because they fear for the harm done to spirits, who only exist to serve mortals anyway, but because they believe that a reliance upon this new magic of steel and steam will lead to the destruction of forests and waterways whose powers will be needed in the last days to prepare for the Night of Feasting, when the New Sun will be chosen.
 If those spiritual powers wane, the New Sun may not have what he needs to ascend to his solar throne.